DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

    `%AppData%\McNeel\Rhinoceros\8.0\Plug-ins\PythonPlugIns` on Windows or `~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns`
    on macOS), copies the packaged plug-in there, and prompts for the PrusaSlicer executable.
-The chosen path is stored inside the plug-in folder so future runs know where to launch the slicer from.
+The chosen path is stored inside the plug-in's `dev` folder so future runs know where to launch the slicer from.
 Pass `--prusa-path /absolute/path` if you prefer a non-interactive setup or `--no-prusa-config` to skip the prompt entirely.
 Use `--mode link` if you prefer a symlink for easier updates.